Chris Humphreys

-Chris Humphreys is a Canadian actor, playwright and novelist.
+Chris Humphreys is a British–Canadian actor, playwright and novelist.

-Early life
+Life

-Born in Toronto, Ontario, his father, Peter Humphreys, was an actor, writer and Battle of Britain fighter pilot.
-His mother, Ingegerd Holter, was a spy in the Norwegian resistance.
+Humphreys was born in Toronto, Ontario.
+His father, Peter Humphreys, was an actor, writer and Battle of Britain fighter pilot.
+His mother, Ingegerd Holter, was a spy for the Norwegian resistance movement.
 He is also the grandson of actor Cecil Humphreys.
-He was raised in Los Angeles, California until the age of seven and then grew up in the United Kingdom.
+He was raised in Los Angeles, California, until the age of seven and then grew up in the United Kingdom.